politicalphysicist/politicalphysicist.github.io/content/Politics/energyMarket2.md

 wind farm.

 Labour has also spoken about encouraging the installation of solar panels on houses.
-This idea is both technically, socially, and ideologically unsound.
+This idea is technically, socially, and ideologically unsound.
 As
 [George Monbiot explains](https://www.theguardian.com/commentisfree/2010/mar/01/solar-panel-feed-in-tariff),
-it is technically unsound because solar panels produce the most electricity in the summer and the middle of the day, when it is least needed.
-It is socially unsound because it means that those people sufficiently well-off to own a house are given generous subsidies for solar panels, at the expense of higher energy bills for everyone else.
-And it is ideologically unsound because it represents a petty-bourgeois, individualised vision of addressing climate change, in which power production becomes a literal cottage industry.
+it is technically unsound because solar panels produce the most electricity in the summer and the middle of the day, and little or none at periods of peak demand.
+It is socially unsound because it means that those people sufficiently well-off to own a house are given generous subsidies for solar panels, paid for by higher energy bills for everyone else.
+And it is ideologically unsound because it represents a petty-bourgeois, individualised vision of addressing climate change, in which power production becomes a literal cottage industry for which households must take personal responsibility.

 Being charitable, it sounds like Labour wants to support the development of cooperative and local-authority owned renewable energy